Nelson Velazquez Player Props: Cubs vs. Nationals

 Nelson Velazquez At The Plate

-- Velazquez has picked up a hit in five games this year (62.5%), including one multi-hit game.
+- Velazquez has had a base hit in five of 10 games this year, and multiple hits once.

-- He has hit a home run in three games this season (37.5%), leaving the park in 13% of his trips to the plate.
+- He has hit a long ball in three games this year (30.0%), leaving the park in 12% of his plate appearances.

-- In three games this year, Velazquez has picked up an RBI, with more than one RBI once.
+- Velazquez has driven in a run in three games this year (30.0%), including one multiple-RBI game.

-- He has scored at least once five times this year (62.5%), including one multi-run game.
+- He has scored at least one run five times this season (50.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.